Building political power for animals.

 Zoa Fund partners with local organizations, policy advocates, and movement leaders to advance concrete, real-world wins for animals — through public policy, strategic research, and coordinated campaigns.

-Get in touchWhat we fund
+Get in touchAnimal issues we fund

 Animal welfare and animal rights, broadly.